 Eflin has struggled since returning from the lat injury, and with four runs against him in one inning Saturday against the Tampa Bay Rays, his ERA rose to 5.95.
-Since returning from the lat injury in early May, his ERA is 7.16 in nine games — a span that includes 14 home runs.
+Since returning from the lat injury in early May, his ERA is 7.16 in nine games.
+He’s surrendered 14 home runs in that span.

 The pitcher felt his back tighten during his pregame bullpen session Saturday.
 He felt he could pitch through it, but the immediate results proved otherwise.
 Mansolino quickly pulled the 31-year-old.
 The Orioles lost to the Tampa Bay Rays 11-3.